matze-dd/Tex2txt/README.md

 They can be deleted with option --delete.

 ### Actions of the Bash script
-- convert content of given LaTeX files to plain text, extract special text flows like footnotes
+- convert content of given LaTeX files to plain text, extract foreign-language parts
-- call LanguageTool for native-language main text and separately for footnotes and captions
+- call LanguageTool for native-language main text
 - check foreign-language text using Hunspell
 - only if variable $check\_for\_single\_letters set to 'yes': look for single letters, excluding abbreviations in script variable $acronyms